 Which is why it is more important than ever to have an electronic research administration system, or eRA, in place that works for you—and is a true system-to-system (S2S) solution.
-Applications like Cayuse 424 by Evisions address the all-to-familiar obstacles associated with grant proposals and improve business practices by:
+Applications like Cayuse 424 address the all-to-familiar obstacles associated with grant proposals and improve business practices by:

 - Speeding up submissions

 - Updating forms automatically

 - Integrating with other systems

 A true system-to-system federal proposal submission means that Principal Investigators (PIs) can submit electronic proposals directly to Grants.gov and get instant confirmation that they were successfully received.
 That means no more laborious paper routing or uploading through slow systems that require days of waiting for confirmation.

 A good eRA system will speed up the submission process as information is auto-populated or information from one proposal can be copied to another.
 Submissions are also faster to submit since they are more accurate and validated.

 Have you ever had a submission get rejected?
 That means countless hours of everyone’s time and effort are wasted in an instant.
 Your eRA system should check your proposal submissions before you submit.
 Erroneous forms or the entry of invalid information result in immediate rejection—and the loss of a federal grant.
 But for institutions using Cayuse 424 with its advanced validation engine over 1,500 real-time error checks are done for a 99% first-time success rate.